gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 #### 1.3 Empty `//pose` and `//frame` elements imply identity pose

 Empty `//pose` elements must be interpreted as equivalent to the identity pose.
+In the following examples, the `//pose` elements in each pair are equivalent to each other.

 ~~~
 <pose />